-Participants may stay in CMU as long as they are working, do not have barriers to full-time employment, and are financially and nonfinancially eligible.
+Participants may stay in CMU as long as they are working, do not have barriers to full-time employment, and meet financial and nonfinancial eligibility requirements.
 FEPs must not place marginally employed applicants in a CMU.
-Depending on the individual's specific circumstances, the agency may place a marginally employed applicant in a W-2 T, CSJ or pro-rated CSJ placement.
+Depending on the individual's specific circumstances, the agency may place a marginally employed applicant in a W-2 T, CSJ, or pro-rated CSJ placement.